funkey7dan/Whatsapp-Web-Clone-1/README.md

 ##
-Online version hosted on Replit : https://whatsapp-web-clone.danikxd.repl.co _Needs a couple of minutes to start up after clicking on the link, use placeholder accounts:_
+Online version hosted on Replit : https://whatsapp-web-clone.danikxd.repl.co _(Needs a couple of minutes to start up after clicking on the link, use placeholder accounts decscribed below)_
-uname: alice pwd: 12345
-uname: bob pwd: foo123

 ## Requirments